plone/documentation/docs/install/containers/examples/haproxy-plone-zeo.md

   data: {}
 ```

 ## Build the project with multiple backends

 Run `docker-compose up -d --scale backend=4` from your project directory.

 ## Access Plone via Browser

-Point your browser at `http://localhost:8080`, using the username and password combination of `admin` and `admin`, and you should see the default Plone site creation page.
+Point your browser at `http://localhost:8080`.
+Login using the username and password combination of `admin` and `admin`.
+You should see the default Plone site creation page.

 ## Access HAProxy Stats Page via Browser

-Point your browser at `http://localhost:1936`, using the username and password combination of `admin` and `admin`, and you should see HAProxy statistics for your Plone cluster.
+Point your browser at `http://localhost:1936`.
+Login using the username and password combination of `admin` and `admin`.
+You should see HAProxy statistics for your Plone cluster.

 ## Shutdown and cleanup